Top of this page

 Starting this webpage in Winter 2020

-having visited the north of Norway in an unusually warm winter
+having visited the unusually warm north of Norway

 Flag Counter